JSischo/Waupaca_repo/README.md

   * Data checked for stationary status with AdFuller and Rolling Mean visualization graph
   * Data split into 75% Train and 25% Test samples before fitting to the ARIMA model
   * Model tested with RMSE analysis
-  * Seasonal decomposition used to seperate time series data into core components to check for any potential trends, seasonality effect, and random residuals.
+  * Seasonal decomposition used to seperate time series data into core components to check for any potential trends, seasonality effect, and random residuals
-  * Prediction was run within the ARIMA model for a 3 year projection.
+  * Prediction was run within the ARIMA model for a 3 year projection
+  * Visualizations of the process can be viewed in the Resources folder

 > Connections
 * postgres://postgres:{db_password}@waupacahumane.cjxaaswzhpwh.us-east-2.rds.amazonaws.com